zkrising/Tachi/docs/docs/tachi-server/setup/config.md

 	You can generate secure random strings with something like [KeePass](https://keepass.info/).

-### FLO_API_URL, EAG_API_URL and ARC_API_URL
+### FLO_API_URL, EAG_API_URL, MIN_API_URL, and ARC_API_URL

 - Type: String

-The URL for the `FLO, EAG or ARC` services.
+The URL for the `FLO, EAG, MIN or ARC` services.
 This is used for integration with the Kamaitachi version of Tachi.

-### ARC_AUTH_TOKEN

-- Type: String

-We use an ARC session token in order to pull scores from `ARC`.
-The session token is stored here.

-### CDN_FILE_ROOT

-- Type: File Path

-`tachi-server` expects a CDN to store things like replays and profile pictures.
-This is a folder somewhere on the system (presumably using nginx serve-static).

-### PORT

-- Type: Port (1-65536)

-What port to run the server on.

-!!! note
-	Ports below 1024 are subject to strange UNIX rules - typically we run on 8080 and use an nginx reverse proxy.

-### TYPE

-- Type: "btchi" | "ktchi" | "omni"

-What 'type' the instance of the server is.

-"btchi" will run the server under Bokutachi mode, which will disable Kamaitachi-only routes and change the names of various things.

-"ktchi" will run the server under Kamaitachi mode, which will disable Bokutachi-only routes and change various names.

-"omni" will run the server without any route restrictions.
-This is used for testing.

-### ENABLE_SERVER_HTTPS

-- Type: Boolean

-Whether to use HTTPS.
-If this is set to true, the files `cert/key.pem` and `cert/cert.pem` will be used as the privateKey and the certificate, respectively.

-!!! note
-	In production, we use an Nginx reverse proxy which handles this.
-	A warning will be emitted if you are using HTTPS mode, as it's not generally meant to be used at this level.

-### RUN_OWN_CDN

-- Type: Boolean

-Whether to host the CDN using the same express process and and an `express.static()` call.
-This is generally used for testing, or for simple local setups.

-This uses `CDN_FILE_ROOT` to determine where the CDN's content should be.

-### CLIENT_DEV_SERVER

-- Type: String | NULL (Optional)

-If present, and a string, this points to the webpack dev server for a react app.
-Having this option set results in CORS being enabled for *that* specific URL.
-This is useful for local development, but should not be used in production.

 ### FLO/MIN/EAG_OAUTH2_INFO

-- Type: OAuth2Info | undefined
+- Type: OAuth2Info (Optional)

 If present, these define our OAuth2 Client data for interacting with these services.
-These look like this:
+These are like this like this:
 ```js
 {
 	FLO_OAUTH2_INFO: {